fraawlen/cassette/doc/spec.md

 -> a
 ```

 Only one token is returned at a time.
-However it can be combined with variables is whole sequences need to be returned instead :
+But conditionals, being substitutions, can be combined with [variables](#var) if a multi-token sequence needs to be returned :

 ```
 LET var_a a b c